 - What are users finding when using the type-2 z/OS connectivity with mixed COBOL, Java and SQL? - We are using Enterprise COBOL from a batch job and trying to call a Java program that uses DB2.
-Since the COBOL program is already doing some DB2 work it already has a RRS connection.
-When the Java program is invoked it tries to create a connection and fails. - I am using the COBOL OO features to invoke a Java object method.
+Since the COBOL program is already doing some DB2 work it already has an RRS connection.
+When the Java program is invoked it tries to create a connection and fails.

+- What are users finding when using the type-2 z/OS connectivity with mixed COBOL, Java and SQL? - I am using the COBOL OO features to invoke a Java object method.
 The COBOL program is using RRSAF attach and issuing EXEC SQL commands successfully prior to invoking the Java object.
 The Java object is also using DB2.
 However, when the Java object attempts to connect to DB2 using the Universal type 2 connector (jcc) it is receiving an InvalidNumberFormatException.

 - What are users finding when using the type-4 z/OS connectivity with mixed COBOL, Java and SQL? - Java connection to DB2 can be established, but the connection is independent of any RRSAF attachments that may be in use for COBOL module support.
 This means that the JDBC transaction will be based on a remote DRDA thread and not have shared transaction scope.
-Huh? - More simply, if the COBOL fails and the Java succeeds, then part of the application will rollback updates (COBOL) and part will commit the database updates (Java). - In addition, there is no way for COBOL condition handling to know about Java exceptions, and vice versa - What is a COBOL-Java-DB2 interop user to do?
+Huh? - More simply, if the COBOL fails and the Java succeeds, then part of the application will rollback updates (COBOL) and part will commit the database updates (Java). - In addition, there is no way for COBOL condition handling to know about Java exceptions, and vice versa - What is a COBOL-Java-DB2 interop user to do?...

-z/OS Batch Runtime Environment
+z/OS Batch Runtime Environment HAR

-- An integrated part of z/OS R13 (GA Sept, 2011) - A new option for running batch work - Provides a managed environment for integration of Java and COBOL with RRS compliant resource managers - Consistent with IBM WebSphere based batch - WebSphere Extended Deployment Compute Grid - A subset of the WebSphere programming model - Incorporated in the OS - DB2 is the only supported resource manager currently
+- An integrated part of z/OS R13 (GA Sept, 2011) - A new option for running batch work - Provides a managed environment for integration of Java and COBOL with RRS compliant resource managers - Consistent with IBM WebSphere-based batch - WebSphere Extended Deployment Compute Grid - A subset of the WebSphere programming model - Incorporated in the OS - DB2 is the only supported resource manager currently